kasia184/kasia184/README.md

 - 👋 Hi, I’m @kasia184, and i am quite new here.
-I am pretty exited to upradge my profile.
+I am pretty exited to upradge my profile soon.
 Stay tuned!

 <!---
 kasia184/kasia184 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.